 Examples of sexual harassment include displays of sexually suggestive materials or content, sexual jokes or innuendos, sexual touching, unwelcome flirting or advances, pressuring you for sex, repeated requests for dates, persistent email or social network communications, requiring sexual favors in exchange for a grade, a favor or some other benefit, sexual contact, sexual assault.
 Back to top.

-Sexual harassment is a form of unlawful discrimination and is prohibited by UTSA policy: For more information, please see UTSA’s Handbook of Operating Procedures (HOP) Section 9.01 Nondiscrimination and Sexual Harassment and Sexual Misconduct.
+Sexual harassment is a form of unlawful discrimination and is prohibited by UTSA policy: For more information, please see UTSA’s Handbook of Operating Procedures (HOP) Section 9.24 Sexual Harassment and Sexual Misconduct.
 Back to top.

 If you believe you are a victim of sexual violence, please contact UTSAPD.
 If it is an emergency, please contact (210) 458-4911.
 Otherwise contact (210) 458-4242 (nonemergency number).
 Back to top.

 No, both females and males can be victims of sexual harassment and/or sexual violence.
 For more information regarding sexual assaults on males please visit the RAINN’s information page regarding Male Sexual Assault.
 Back to top.

 Yes.
 If you have been subjected to unwanted sexual contact or sexual harassment, your gender and the gender of the alleged perpetrator are irrelevant.
 Such conduct is prohibited by Title IX and UTSA policy.
 Back to top.

 Find a safe place away from the assailant and call the police.

 The Title IX Coordinator also can coordinate other assistance including no contact orders, escort services, relocation of the individuals involved, and reassignment of schedules if the victim and the accused have similar schedules.
 Back to top.